 To assist with the production of such a large event, WSO seeks the assistance of a Host Committee.
 This committee helps find a venue and lodgings, and makes plans for meals and activities.
 The committee administers a website to disseminate information and support community.
 The committee also helps assemble the materials for the delegates, among other things.
 The Host Committee is instrumental in setting the theme and shaping the programming for the AWC.

-The ABC Committee is the liaison between the Host Committee and the WSO Board of Trustees.
-The ABC Committee guides the process of producing the Conference and is the point of contact for the Board.
-Erin D. is the current ABC Committee Chair.
+The ABC/AWC Committee is the liaison between the Host Committee and the WSO Board of Trustees.
+The Committee guides the process of producing the Conference and is the point of contact for the Board.
+Miles C. is the current ABC/AWC Committee Chair.
 A number of other volunteers round out the committee.

 The process of becoming a host begins with this initial application.
 After reviewing the application with your group, please let us know if you will be going forward with the process.
-The Application is to be completed by Sept.
+The Application is to be completed by Oct.
 15, 2019, and emailed to abc@adultchildren.org.
 If your bid is chosen for further consideration, more detailed information will be requested.